 5. What if I am being investigated?

-Labor Department officials at Colorado’s Division of Unemployment Insurance conduct random audits to reduce fraud and detect overpayments.
-This includes a review of employer records, payroll, work-search contacts, employment office records, and statements for individuals filing for unemployment compensation.
 National databases and credit bureau agencies may issue fraud alerts through an automated system following fraud detection.
 You may be contacted if your claim is selected for review.
-If you receive a Notice of Decision that reduces or denies your benefits, you may file a written appeal.
+You may file a written appeal if you receive a Notice of Decision that reduces or denies your benefits.

 6. How does unemployment fraud get reported?